besswess/Weather-Data-Clustering-using-k-Means/README.md

 # Weather-Data-Clustering-using-k-Means

-In this notebook, I will show how to perform k-means lustering using scikit-learn in Python.

-I will use cluster analysis to generate a big picture model of the weather at a local station using a minute-graunlarity data.
-In this dataset, I have in the order of millions records.
-How do we create 12 clusters our of them?
+In this notebook, I will use cluster analysis to generate the big picture model of the weather at the local station using a minute granularity data.

+In this data set we have in the order of millions of records.
+It's a large data set, largish data set for some of us.

+## Our goal will be to create 12 clusters from them.

 NOTE: The dataset we will use is in a large CSV file called minute_weather.csv.
 The download link is: https://drive.google.com/open?id=0B8iiZ7pSaSFZb3ItQ1l4LWRMTjg